A dog may be for life

 Canine Defence League answers some of your questions to enable you to take appropriate action

 to avoid your dog suffering with a flea problem.
+And if all else fails,

 - A dog will almost certainly suffer from a flea